AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 * `Internal Network` - This networking mode creates an entirely new network that is wholly separate from both the outside world and any other virtual network.
 VirtualBox's internal networks can be *named* so that more than one virtual machine can be connected to the same internal network.
 This is handy for creating networks that are completely disconnected from any other network (including disconnected from the Internet!) but that can nevertheless house more than one virtual machine at a time.

 More complete information about VirtualBox's various networking modes, including additional networking modes not mentioned in this section, are detailed in [§6.2, "Introduction to networking modes," of the VirtualBox Manual](https://www.virtualbox.org/manual/ch06.html#networkingmodes).

+## Network interfaces on GNU/Linux

+> :construction: TK-TODO

+> TK-TODO: Talk a little bit about `udev`, the `/dev` hierarchy, and what a "[device file](https://en.wikipedia.org/wiki/Device_file)" is.
+Also touch on [looback devices](https://en.wikipedia.org/wiki/Localhost#Loopback).

+## DHCP options

+> :construction: TK-TODO

+> More about what you can do with DHCP: set a client's DNS server, provide PXE boot addresses, etc.

 # Additional references